YggdrasiI/rss2html/README.txt

         Simple background daemon to convert RSS Feeds into html pages.
         Representation of data is similar to Firefox's variant.

+        If you define a list of accounts, the server can used by multiple users.
+Moreover, authenticated users can trigger some actions, like download files, starting playback, etc.

 Requires:
         Python >= 3.4